 The Veteran Spouse Network (VSN) began in January 2016 as a forum for veteran spouses throughout Texas to become engaged in defining resources and programming for themselves and their families.
 Today, the VSN has grown to serve military and veteran spouses, partners, couples, caregivers, and family members throughout the state and across the country, with a growing network of over 3,000 participants.
-Through its growing programs and services, the network continues to work hands-on with our community to fill gaps in services and develop opportunities for participants to connect, share resources and offer ongoing support and guidance to their peers.
+Through its growing programs and services, the network continues to work hands-on with our community to fill gaps in services and develop opportunities for participants to connect, share resources and offer ongoing peer-based support for spouses/partners.

 After over 20 years of recent conflicts, the U.S. faces unprecedented challenges in caring for military service members and their families.
 Numerous programs address the mental and physical health needs of veterans, but few attend to the needs and experiences of their family members.
 In particular, necessary, effective supports for spouses are underdeveloped and not widely available.

 Veteran families can face a diverse set of concerns including problems readjusting to civilian life, secondary effects of veterans’ posttraumatic stress disorder and other physical and mental health concerns, interpersonal struggles within the family, and parenting challenges due to prolonged separation, and transition challenges faced by children.
 Veteran spouses in particular, often bear the responsibility as formal or informal caregivers to veterans and many report that they would benefit from supports to address their individual needs.
 Supports for veteran spouses/partners are limited, or hard to find, often hidden behind or within veteran-centric supports.
 As a veteran spouse, it can easily feel like there is little to nothing out there designed with you in mind.